Introduction

 As illustrated above, the main parts are:

-The robot and the surrounding environment are together known as a workspace deployment.
-Robots that are owned and managed by the company rerobots are always presented as workspace deployments with unique IDs.
+The robot and the surrounding environment are together known as a workspace deployment (or simply, deployment).
+Robots that are owned and managed by the company rerobots are always presented as deployments with unique IDs.
 To share your robot via hardshare, it also must be assigned a unique ID.

 In hardshare, the terms robot and device are interchangeable.
 Minimally, it is some hardware with output or input.
 A workspace can have multiple devices (or multiple robots).

-The "rerobots infrastructure" is stuff described at docs.rerobots.net and includes facilities like a Python client library and sandboxes.
+The "rerobots infrastructure" is stuff that handles client requests, provides queues and reservations, sends alerts, etc. It includes facilities like a Python client library and sandboxes.
+For details, read the rerobots introduction.

 The hardshare client is the part that manages the lifecycle of remote access, including advertising that the robot is available, creating SSH tunnels to a local container, and enforcing constraints like input filters.

-When you create a workspace deployment, you become the owner and can make adminstrative decisions.
+When you create a deployment, you become the owner and can make adminstrative decisions.

 Remote users do not necessarily have rerobots accounts.
 The kinds of access that are possible depend on the permissions assigned by the owner.